oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

 This is a simple but useful report, with which you can see the total amount of money received from all the customers assigned to the account.

-In order to see the report go to *Reports and Segments → Reports → Accounts → Life Time*.
+In order to see the report go to **Reports and Segments>Reports>Accounts>Life Time**.

 It shows:

 - the account name

-- total lifetime sales value registered in OroCRM
+- the total lifetime sales value registered in OroCRM

+|

 .. image:: ../img/accounts/accounts_report_by_lifetime.png

+|

 Accounts by Opportunities